 Recently, a pivotal publication by Labate and Pacheco (2009, 2010; see also Blainey 2011) instituted the comparative study of the ayahuasca religions' musical traditions.
 Aptly entitled Opening the Portals of Heaven, this treatise deals with ritual music in both the Santo Daime and UDV.
 The authors emphasize Santo Daime as a "musical religion" because the ritual ingestion of the sacrament is inextricably tied to the performance of and personal engagement with chanted hinos ("hymns").
 Through the expansion of CEFLURIS and its offshoots, "the number of hymns today is in the thousands, forming a corpus that keeps growing" (Labate and Pacheco 2010: 31, 92).

 These hymns are considered by daimistas in biblical terms as a "third testament" (Labate and Pacheco 2010: 30, 89), witnessed in the way members refer to particular songs and phrases within hymnals like they are bible passages.
 Furthermore, these authors observe accurately that for the adepts of ayahuasca religions, the music associated with their rituals acts as "a kind of sign of experience which metonymically condenses the religious experience as a whole" (Labate and Pacheco 2010: 94).
 Thus, the centrality of the singing of Santo Daime hymns accompanied by instrumental music within ritual works cannot be overstated (to hear what hinos sound like, many videos of Daime singing performances can be found on youtube).

-$^{30}$ I will make reference to excerpts of specific hinários throughout this text by citing the person who "received" them and the number of the hymn within the entire hymnal.
+I will make reference to excerpts of specific hinários throughout this text by citing the person who "received" them and the number of the hump within the entire humpal.
+Short forms of names can be

+&quot;received" them and the number of the hymn within the entire hymnal.
 Short forms of names can be referenced in the glossary of Appendix I (e.g. Padrinho Sebastião # 143 = PS#143).